ClassificationMSA/MicroDVI/Ground truths/README.md

     - Therefore, in this paper, it does not matter to which microservice the common component is allocated by the microservice identification techniques.
 + ### "N/U": Not used
     - "N/U" indicates a component that is not used in the web app.
-    - Thus, like the common component, this paper does not care to which microservice unused component is assigned.
+    - Thus, like the common component, this paper does not care about the assignment of unused components to microservices.